-Lauren Linder is passionate about sharing stories that impact the people of southeastern Wisconsin, and promote change.
-She joined TODAY'S TMJ4 as a Reporter in February 2019, ready to hit the ground running.
+Lauren Linder is passionate about sharing stories that impact the people of southeast Wisconsin and promote change.
+She joined TMJ4 as a reporter in February 2019, ready to hit the ground running.

-She comes to Milwaukee from WTEN-TV in Albany, NY, where her reporting spanned far and wide, from city life and politics in New York's Capital Region, up to Saratoga Springs and Lake George, the Berkshires in Massachusetts, and a county in Vermont.
+She comes to Milwaukee from WTEN-TV in Albany, NY, where her reporting spanned far and wide, from city life and politics in New York's Capital Region, the Berkshires in Massachusetts, and a county in Vermont.
 Lauren covered several stories of national interest, including the past history of sexual misconduct at Emma Willard School, the Christmas quadruple homicide in Troy, and the time a young girl got stuck on a cable ride at Six Flags.

 She was honored to receive a New York State Broadcasters Association Award for Outstanding Spot News for her coverage of a major fire that impacted a number of businesses and residents in the city of Cohoes.

-However, Lauren's no stranger to the Midwest, Wisconsin, or the severe winter weather that comes with living here.
+However, Lauren's no stranger to Wisconsin.
 Before moving to Albany, she worked as a Multimedia Journalist, Producer and Anchor at WSAW-TV and WZAW-TV in Wausau.
 There, Lauren reported on the investigation into the overprescription of opioids at the Tomah Veterans Affairs Medical Center, the 2016 presidential rallies, and the Antigo High School prom shooting.